 Windows 10 Accessibility

 Even though it may seem like the HP Sprout is a very visual device, it still integrates well with Windows 10 accessibility features, and has all of the features available too.
-I write about the accessibility features I use in my post on Windows 10 accessibility for low vision here.

 Microsoft Office Accessibility